 Mechanical Dredging

-Mechanical dredging for ponds involves using heavy machineries such as excavators or draglines to remove silt and other debris from the bottom of a pond.
+Mechanical dredging for ponds involves using heavy machinery such as excavators or draglines to remove silt and other debris from the bottom of a pond.
 This process helps to improve water clarity, eliminate aquatic weeds, and restore damaged ecosystems.

 During mechanical dredging, the sediment and debris are carefully extracted using powerful excavators and draglines – machines designed to dig through the soil with great force.